Overcome Environmental Challenges at the Edge with Server Technology

 Server Technology provides switched rack power distribution units with embedded Per Outlet Power Sensing (POPS) functionality, for advanced power monitoring and management in edge data centers.
 In addition to providing real-time environmental and power monitoring, these racks can also provide historical environmental reports to aid in long-term planning.

-Using Server Technology’s advanced PDUs, in conjunction with the Sentry Power Manger platform, data center administrators can actively respond to important environmental changes at the edge of the network while reducing downtime and controlling costs.
+Using Server Technology’s advanced PDUs, in conjunction with the our partner Sunbird's Power IQ platform, data center administrators can actively respond to important environmental changes at the edge of the network while reducing downtime and controlling costs.